ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 ```

 For Pro accounts using JWT, `use_gha_jwt_token()` generates a simpler workflow that injects JWT credentials as environment variables.
+You can see an example of this in the [R-Ladies meetup archive repository](https://github.com/rladies/meetup_archive/actions/runs/23193611609/workflow.)

 ## Complete user workflow